Playback of PRM encrypted content (Software PRM)

 OTVPRMManager may be instantiated multiple times, it controls the PAK library, which is a singleton.
 To avoid configuration confusion, NAGRA advises you to design your application such that there is only one instance of the class.
 Because the PAK library is a singleton, playback of multiple PRM-protected streams is not guaranteed.
 Please contact NAGRA for advice if support is required.

-As for Widevine, a callback class is required to implement (non-silent) communication with the PRM licence server.
+As is the case for Widevine, a callback class is required to implement (non-silent) communication with the PRM licence server.
 The

 OTVPRMNonSilentCallback interface expects its implementation to provide the following callback methods: